Please scroll down and if you see something

 An exceptional ladies cap that would be pinnned to the back of the head to hold a large 'bun' of hair, dating to around 1910

 The silk embroidery is of superb quality in golds, greens and cerise with silver thread throughout.
-This covers the crown of the cap over a linen form with a wide gathered black silk border
+This covers the crown of the cap over a linen form with a wide ruched black silk border

 Condition is good with a minimal amount of rubbing to the edge of the silk boarder